 - The language study is required for the degree (as in the case of several concentrated M.A.R. degrees), or

 - In consultation with the student’s adviser and the academic dean, the language is deemed necessary to the pursuit of a specified course of ministerial or other professional development.

 For students in the comprehensive M.A.R. program or the M.Div. program, elementary-level language study can receive elective credit only.
 For students in a concentrated M.A.R. program, distribution will be determined in consultation with the student’s adviser.
 Normally, the limit for elementary-level languages will be twelve hours, and further credit will be given only for intermediate-level languages.
-The courses French for Reading and German for Reading are not eligible for elective credit.
+The courses French for Reading, German for Reading, and Spanish for Reading are not eligible for elective credit.